npmcdn-to-unpkg-bot/monks.co/jekyll/_posts/2013-12-9-rpi-install-pd.md

 tagline: Pi Guide
 truth: true
 ---

-# Mount your mac on your raspberry pi

 download and installmost recent raspberrian package

 this script uses 0.43.4, but the most recent at any given time is on [sourceforge](http://sourceforge.net/projects/pure-data/files/pd-extended/)